hwayne/learntla-v2/docs/beginner/nondeterminism.rst

 .. todo::

   This spec got me curious: what's the *smallest* number we can't reach in 5 inputs?
 There's no *easy* way ot do this as a single model-check.
-Instead I wrote a script to run the model checker with every value of ``Target`` from 0 to 1000 and counted which ones didn't produce an error trace. {{Link to the command line options}}.
-The first such number is 851.
+Instead I wrote a script to run the model checker with every value of ``Target`` from 0 to 1000 and counted which ones didn't produce an error trace. `topic_cli`  The first such number is 851.

 Summary
 ==========